dgraph-io/dgraph/wiki/content/howto/index.md

 Upsert operations are intended to be run concurrently, as per the needs of the application.
 As such, it's possible that two concurrently running operations could try to add the same node at the same time.
+For example, both try to add a user with the same email address.
 If they do, then one of the transactions will fail with an error indicating that the transaction was aborted.

 If this happens, the transaction is rolled back and it's up to the user's application logic to retry the whole operation.
 The transaction has to be retried in its entirety, all the way from creating a new transaction.

 The choice of index placed on the predicate is important for performance.
-**Hash is almost always the best choice of index.**
+**Hash is almost always the best choice of index for equality checking.**

 {{% notice "note" %}}
 It's the _index_ that typically causes upsert conflicts to occur.
 The index is